neuromatch/impact-scholars/_sources/impact-scholars/application.md

 We understand that not every member of the groups formed during the Academies will be able to dedicate time to the project after the course.
 We therefore encourage students who are left without a team to join forces with another group.

-Please browse the submitted projects through the link shared on Discord (#impact-scholars-program) and reach out to the displayed contact person of any project that interests you.
+Please browse the submitted projects through the link shared on Discord (#isp-community) and reach out to the displayed contact person of any project that interests you.
 The host team reserves the right to decide who can join their team.
 You are welcome to reach out to multiple teams, but please join and apply as part of only one team.

 > *Can we change the topic of our project?*